-• Encourage expansion of the mall, provided there is no increase in impervious surface and no wetland encroachment, and provide for traffic mitigation.

-- Due to environmental constraints, haveencourage the existing Par-3 golf course either to-remain as a golf course or to-be converted into another recreational use. - Establish a walkable Main Street along Hill Boulevard north of Route 6, with walkways and view corridors leading down to the Osceola lakefront.
+- Encourage expansion of the mall, provided there is no increase in impervious surface and no wetland encroachment; and provide for traffic mitigation. - Due to environmental constraints, have the existing Par-3 golf course remain as a golf course or be converted into another recreational use. - Establish a walkable Main Street along Hill Boulevard north of Route 6, with walkways and view corridors leading down to the Osceola lakefront.
 Provide retail uses that complement the mall, such as non-chain stores, sit-down restaurants, and family entertainment. - Extend the Main Street area east onto East Main Street, north of the lake, where commercial uses would be slightly lower in density and would be oriented to lakefront recreational attractions, which would help to integrate housing and retail uses in the hamlet. - Seek to establish public-access trails along the Osceola lakefront.
 Program recreational uses (private or public) along the north shore of the lake.
-Encourage multi-generational uses. - Improve walkability, pedestrian safety, curb cuts, and landscaping in the Lee Boulevard grocery/convenience shopping node. - Continue to protect the scenic, woodland quality of the Route 6 corridor.
+Encourage multi-generational uses. - Consider an overlay for recreational uses in the areas west, north and east of the lake. - Improve walkability, pedestrian safety, curb cuts, and landscaping in the Lee Boulevard grocery/convenience shopping node. - Continue to protect the scenic, woodland quality of the Route 6 corridor.
 Use signs and landscaping to create ornamental "gateways" at the Route 6 entrances of both Lee Boulevard and Hill Boulevard.